New to Yoga in Destin

 • Let your teacher know about injuries or conditions that might affect your practice.
 This will help her make suggestions to make your practice safer and more enjoyable.
 If you are injured or tired, skip poses you can't or shouldn't do or try a modified version.

 • Bring an open mind…remember that the essence of a yoga practice is the study of self.
 Avoid observing other students and comparing yourself to them (fine to look at others to see what's going on...than check back inside).
 How deeply you go into a pose doesn't matter as much as how deeply you go within yourself and learn the mechanics of your body and how it best works in the poses.
 Use your inner attention.
-There is no one way to do a pose... find the firm foundations for proper alignment best you can (in-time it will be intuitive) and...learn to make the pose your own.

-• Every Pose starts from the ground up.. so stay aware and focused on the basic alignment principals (simple where to place your hands and feet).
-Stay with the breath stay clam and that is perfect Yoga!
+• There is no one way to do a pose... find the firm foundations for proper alignment best you can (in-time it will be intuitive) and...learn to make the pose your own.
+Every Pose starts from the ground up.. so stay aware and focused on the basic alignment principals (simple where to place your hands and feet and flow up and out from there).
+Stay with the breath, "be" clam in each moment and that is all there is to perfect Yoga!

 If you need to leave early...no problem...take a moment and close your practice with a calming pose.